vinthund/UoGACE2022/README.md

 The [pan-tilt mechanism](https://github.com/vinthund/UoGACE2022/tree/main/Pan-TiltAssembly) is a bespoke 3D printed mechanism that was designed in tandem with bespoke the [firing mechanism](https://github.com/vinthund/UoGACE2022/tree/ad4646d/3D%20Designs/Firing%20Mech) using AutoDesk Fusion 360.

-***{insert up-to-date photo}***

 Herringbone gears were chosen for both pan and tilt axes for a number of reasons:
->* They feature minimal backlash compared to 3D printed spur gears
+* They feature minimal backlash compared to 3D printed spur gears
->* They are quieter in operation compared to 3D printed spur gears
+* They are quieter in operation compared to 3D printed spur gears
->* More torque can be transmitted through them vs 3D printed spur gears
+* More torque can be transmitted through them vs 3D printed spur gears

 ![Herringbone_Gears](https://raw.githubusercontent.com/vinthund/UoGACE2022/main/Pan-TiltAssembly/Documentation/Assets/Herringbone_Gears.jpg)